WigglyMuffin/SNDScripts/Scripts/Overseer/README.md

 ### Point Plans Configuration

-Point plans are defined in the "Open Voyage Route Planner".
+Point plans are defined in the "Open Voyage Route Planner" of AutoRetainer.
 Here's an example of how to configure them:

 ```lua
 local point_plans = {